Arcadier/Item-Verification/README.md

 ## FAQ
 * Toggling the plug-in off without setting the additional settings to `No` will still turn off the whole vetting/verification feature.
-* Toggling the plug-in off while having items pending verification will not automatically made purchasable.
+* Toggling the plug-in off while having items pending verification will not automatically make them purchasable.
 *